sappykun/l4d2-ABM2/README.md

 ### Locking and Unlocking Cvars

 During a game, changing a plugin cvar that differs from the value in its cfg will normally get reset on map change.
 ABM provides a way to lock and unlock cvars that will last across map changes.
-When setting an ABM cvar, prefix it with -l (for lock) or -u (for unlock).
+When setting an ABM cvar, prefix it with -l (for lock) or -u (for unlock). __It is safe to separate the switch (-l or -u) with white space in a terminal but the universal approach is no white space between the switch and its value__.

 - abm_minplayers 1  // revert to cfg value on next map
-- abm_minplayers -l 1  // lock this value until we unlock it
+- abm_minplayers -l1  // lock this value until we unlock it
-- abm_minplayers -u 1  // unlock back to default behavior
+- abm_minplayers -u1  // unlock back to default behavior

 ### Cvars Explained
 Some cvars are self explanatory and those that are not are addressed below.